Mark Paoletta: Trump administration

+During the Trump administration, Paoletta was described as a "hard-charging conservative lawyer little known to the public" by The Washington Post.
+In his role, Paoletta overruled objections from officials at both the OMB and the Department of Defense to delay U.S. security assistance to Ukraine.

+The Washington Post also reported that Paoletta helped craft the Trump administration's legal justifications to restrict billions of dollars' worth of disaster aid to Puerto Rico.
+Additionally, Paoletta reportedly helped build the Trump administration's legal reasoning behind its effort to divert funding for the Department of Defense to build a wall on the U.S.-Mexico border.

+Recognition

 Paoletta's work in the Enron investigation was highlighted in the book Conspiracy of Fools: A True Story, by Kurt Eichenwald.
 Paoletta wrote about his work on the Committee in a February 5, 2007 article in Roll Call.
 Paoletta also co-authored a piece entitled "Storm Clouds on the Horizon – Congressional Investigations 101."

-On January 5, 2017, Paoletta along with then Vice President-elect Mike Pence, Reince Priebus, Steve Bannon, and Don McGahn helped Donald Trump vet Judge Neil Gorsuch to fill the vacant seat on the Supreme Court.

-On January 25, 2017, Paoletta was named as chief counsel and assistant to the Vice President.
-In January 2018, Paoletta left the Vice President's office to become the General Counsel for the Office of Management and Budget.